-Preheat the oven to 150C/gas 2 and line the base and sides of a 23cm round tin or a 20cm square tin with a double layer of greaseproof paper.
+Preheat the oven to 150°C/gas mark 2 and line the base and sides of a 23cm round tin or a 20cm square tin with a double layer of greaseproof paper.
 You’ll need the side lining to be a good 8cm higher than the tin.

 If you’d like your cake to be particularly moist, blitz half the soaked fruit in a Magimix food processor to make a paste, and stir back into the rest of the fruit.

-In a the large Magimix bowl, add the butter and sugar and remove the small Pusher in the lid to allow air to flow, cream the butter and sugar until light and fluffy do not over process.
-Take out the main blade and add the disc support and 2mm grater to a Grate in the zest of your lemon and add in the eggs, one at a time through the feed tube. also pour in the treacle.
-Sift the flour into a bowl and combine with the spices and ground almonds. open the food processor and add half into the butter mixture, push pulse until mixed add the other Half until mixed then the soaked fruit.
-Finally, add in the walnuts and push pulse a coupe more times.
+In the large Magimix bowl, add the butter and sugar and remove the small pusher in the lid to allow air to flow, cream the butter and sugar until light and fluffy - do not over process.
+Take out the main blade and add the disc support and 2mm grater to grate in the zest of your lemon and add in the eggs, one at a time through the feed tube, also pour in the treacle.
+Sift the flour into a bowl and combine with the spices and ground almonds.
+Open the food processor and add half into the butter mixture, push pulse until mixed then add the other half, when mixed add the soaked fruit.
+Finally, add in the walnuts and push pulse a couple more times.